antonioacg/infra-management/BOOTSTRAP.md

 **What It Does:**
 - Migrate Phase 1 state from LOCAL to REMOTE (MinIO S3 backend)
 - Configure PostgreSQL state locking
-- Deploy Vault with Shamir + K8s Secret automated unsealing
+- Deploy Vault with Bank-Vaults operator (automated initialization and unsealing)
 - Deploy External Secrets Operator with ClusterSecretStore configuration

 **State Management:**